-If, however, in the opinion of the admissions team an incoming student needs the coursework to prepare him or her for our program, the student may be required to take the course regardless of the number and type of previous study in psychology.
+If, however, in the opinion of the admissions team an incoming student needs the coursework to prepare him or her for our program, the student may be required to take the course regardless of prior study in psychology.

 A course should be designated and approved as a specialization course before it can be counted toward a specialization.
 A non-specialization course cannot be switched to a specialization course after a student has taken it.
 While a course may be counted to satisfy two requirements, they cannot be double counted towards the total for the degree.
 Thus, it may be that a course could satisfy two different sets of requirements for the specialization, but not counted twice toward the total number of hours needed for a degree.
 An elective would be needed toward fulfilling the degree requirements.

 Each AULA graduate psychology student applies for and is accepted to either MAP or MPIC.
 MAP Students also choose a specialization.
 (Changes are sometimes possible in subsequent quarters, certified by the Change of Program Form, which must be filed with the Registrar with appropriate permission signatures from the faculty.
 An additional interview may be required.)